The logarithmic Picard group and its tropicalization: Introduction

 \subsection{Future work}

-The Picard group (and even the Picard stack) is equipped with a canonical principal polarization.
+The Jacobian (and even the Picard stack) is equipped with a canonical principal polarization.
 We are mute about the logarithmic analogue in this paper, but we will construct it in a subsequent one.

 Our results are limited to relative dimension~$1$ because we do not have the means yet to study families of tropical varieties of higher dimension over logarithmic bases.
-We are developing methods towards that end in ongoing work with Gillam~\cite{GW}.
+We also do not yet understand the higher dimensional analogue of the bounded monodromy condition.

 Neither have we addressed any algebraicity properties of the tropical Picard group in a systematic way.
 It follows from our results that the tropical Picard group has a logarithmically \'etale cover by a Kato fan, but it is less clear how one should characterize its diagonal (we prove only that it is quasicompact here), or whether one should demand further properties of a purely tropical cover.